 1. Looked after and previously looked after children.
 (Both Catholic and non-Catholic) 2.
 Baptised Catholic children with a sibling at the school.
 3. Other baptised Catholic children.
-4. Other looked after and previously looked after children.
-5. Children of other Christian denominations (with evidence of Baptism or minister's letter).
-6. Children of other faiths (with supporting evidence from a faith leader).
-7. Other applicants.
+4. Children of other Christian denominations (with evidence of Baptism or minister's letter).
+5. Children of other faiths (with supporting evidence from a faith leader).
+6. Other applicants.